allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 ### Managing configuration: basic terms

 The Runtime Configurator is built on top of the idea of a config resource.
-It as an abstraction that can be seen as a hierarchical list of configuration variables, which may separate the configuration variables environment-wise (prod, dev, test) and/or tier-wise (frontend, backend).
+It is an abstraction that can be seen as a hierarchical list of configuration variables, which may separate the configuration variables environment-wise (prod, dev, test) and/or tier-wise (frontend, backend).
 A configuration is local to a gcp project so there will be no interference between services managed by a GCP account (provided you deploy services as separate projects).